dmytro-bilokha/xmbt/README.md

  * `xmbt-bot-ns` - a bot which plans train trips with the [Netherlands railroad](https://ns.nl).

- * `xmbt-bot-rain` - a bot provides rain forecast for the next 2 hours for a given city in the Netherlands.
+ * `xmbt-bot-weather` - a bot provides weather report for a given city in the Netherlands.

  * `xmbt` - a script to use XMBT as a FreeBSD daemon.

 ## TODO: more info on commands, each bot, deployment, environment configuration, etc.

+## TODO: describe properties file

 ## Requirements